GJvignesh/APM_SCRIPT/README.md

 # APM_SCRIPT
-A small script used for automation updating conf file
+A small script used for automation of updating JVM Wrapper.conf file based on lifecycle